Code-Institute-Submissions/bucketlist/README.md

 This is also where you will delete your profile.

 __Intentions Page__<br>
-Read (view) all intentions
+Read (view) all intentions.
 This page shows all the posts made on the website.
 ![](static/img/all_intentions.JPG)

 __Add Intention__<br>
 Add a New Intention.
 A simple form in the same style as all other forms on the website.
-When a user is logged in they can use this form to add a new intention.
+When a user is logged in they can use this form to add a new intention.<br>
 The following details need to be filled in on this form:
 <ol>
  <li>Intention Division
  <li>Intention Name